swcarpentry/shell-novice/episodes/03-create.md

 quotations.txt
 ```

-It is important to include the `-r` flag if you want to copy a directory and you omit this option
+It is important to include the `-r` flag.
+If you want to copy a directory and you omit this option
 you will see a message that the directory has been omitted because `-r not specified`.

 ``` bash